Sandbag-gg/Slippi-Replay-Formatter/README.md

 ## How to use:
 1. Select replay directory
-2. Type replay name format (variables below)
+2. Type replay name format or select one of the dropdown templates (variables below)
 3. Click format button to bulk format or check watch dir box for automatic renaming

 ### Name Variables: